 3. Close Windows Explorer to Forcibly Delete Files on Windows 10

-- Right click at a vacant area on the taskbar and move off with the choice Taskbar Manager.
+- Right click on a vacant area on the taskbar and move off with the choice Taskbar Manager.

 - Look for Windows Explorer or explorer.exe.
 Execute a Right-click on it and go with End Task.